DeeZee-glitch/HappyNewYear2026/README.md

 ### Interactive Elements

-- **Cursor Following**: Move your mouse to see the birthday cake follow along
+- **Cursor Following**: Move your mouse to see the New Year emoji follow along
-- **Interactive Birthday Cards**: Click cards to flip and reveal birthday messages
+- **Interactive New Year Cards**: Click cards to flip and reveal New Year messages
 - **Click Confetti**: Click anywhere on the page to trigger confetti at that location
-- **Wish Submission**: Write birthday wishes with optional name
+- **Wish Submission**: Write New Year wishes with optional name
 - **Personal Wishes Board**: Beautiful grid display of YOUR wishes (stored in browser localStorage)
 - **Privacy**: Each user only sees their own wishes - completely private
 - **Floating Balloons**: Watch colorful balloons float across the screen